 This 17th-century temple is so eye-satisfying.
-Through which’s eastern pedestal, you can observe the entire durbar area along with the rest house and temple of Vatsala Durga Temple.
-While from the western or the front pedestal of the temple, you can have a glimpse of the entire char Dham temples.
+Through which’s an eastern pedestal, you can observe the entire durbar area along with the rest house and temple of Vatsala Durga Temple.
+While from the western or the front pedestal of the temple, you can have a glimpse of the entire char Dham temple.

-There are a total of five pinnacles in the temple including four sub pinnacles.
+There are a total of five pinnacles in the temple including four sub-pinnacles.
 And, architecturally, they all turn in four directions.
 Despite that, it looks so splendid, of course, with the statues of lord shiva in it.